Principles We Swear By

 Interfaith work is essential to what we do and is a key element of our equation for creating sustainable change.
 It involves cooperation and communication with people of varying beliefs.
 Our goal is not to change minds but to find ways to live in amity with others.

-Bringing together communities of faith allows us to find both the commonalities and the differences that exist between individuals and groups.
+Bringing together communities of faith allows us to find the commonalities and differences between individuals and groups.
 When we can identify intersectionality, we can begin to have productive conversations with those who differ from us and begin to solve the problems we have in common.

 The policies we pursue are multi-faith in nature.
 Since our coalitions include all faith communities, our policy concerns benefit all of our partners.
 For example, when we address freedom of religion, we address the freedom of all religions.
 We believe that any action we support should intrinsically result in the betterment of all.

 Modeling this idea, Minaret Foundation’s staff is multi-faith or belonging to no faith.
-We have a diversified workforce who hold different viewpoints, but we come together because of our desire to better our communities and country.
+We have a diversified workforce with different viewpoints, but we come together because we desire to better our communities and country.

 “Coming together is a beginning, staying together is progress, and working together is success.” – Henry Ford (Founder of Ford Motor Co.)